 When planted appropriately, street trees reduce long-term road maintenance infrastructure costs by providing shade that prolongs the life of the pavement.
-Shaded roads can save up to 60 percent of repaving costs.
-That's a lot of saving considering the amount of pavement in Greenville.
+Shaded roads can save up to 60% of repaving costs.
+That could be a considerable sum, considering the amount of pavement in Greenville.